PurpleBooth/git-mit/docs/lints/index.md

 #### Git Manual Style

-The style from the git book, that directly affects the operation of git:
+The style from the git book that directly affects the operation of git:

 ##### subject-not-separated-from-body